Supplements and collections

 Take a look at an example of an abstract supplement and an article supplement.

-If you are interested in publishing a supplement, please either complete our online inquiry form with a brief description of the supplement including the following information:
+If you are interested in publishing a supplement, please contact us at firstname.lastname@example.org with a brief description of the supplement including the following information:

 Where does the collection come from?